 The Company's consolidated financial statements are prepared in U.S. dollars.
 Its foreign subsidiaries use the U.S. dollar as their functional currency and maintain their records in the local currency.
 Nonmonetary assets and liabilities are re-measured at historical rates and monetary assets and liabilities are re-measured at exchange rates in effect at the end of the reporting period.
-Income statement accounts are re-measured at average exchange rates for the reporting period.
-The resulting gains or losses are included inforeign currency (losses) gains in the consolidated statements of operations.
+Statement of operations accounts are re-measured at average exchange rates for the reporting period.
+The resulting gains or losses are included in foreign currency translation (gains) losses in the consolidated statements of operations.